-Established in 1936, Columbia College proudly serves as Canada’s longest established international not-for-profit college.
+Established in 1936, Columbia College proudly serves as one of Canada’s longest established international not-for-profit colleges.
 Thousands of Canadian and international students have completed their qualifications at Columbia College and used these as a platform for successful university careers.

 Over the years, Columbia College has consistently been one of the top three providers of international students to the University of British Columbia.
 Columbia College also sends large numbers of students to Simon Fraser University, Vancouver’s other major university.

 Columbia College is an independent charity that offers first and second-year university level courses that can lead to a Columbia College Associate Degree and are fully transferable to local universities.
 Columbia College also offers High School programs, including a British Columbia Ministry of Education Certified Senior Secondary Program and an English for Academic Purposes Program that is accredited by Languages Canada.

 Equip students to become responsible global citizens who can communicate, think critically, and make a positive impact in communities around the world.

 An inclusive society where students can access the education of their choice and contribute to positive social change.